 Content Audit using Google Analytics

 To do a content audit, you need to take note of your top-performing posts.
-After that, figure out how well these posts convert and what they can tell you about your target audience.
+After that, determine how well these posts convert and what they can tell you about your target audience.

 Content Audit is a proven step in building a robust digital strategy.
 It helps you identify gaps and opportunities for improvement across your site.
 This post will help you how to use Google Analytics data to find the most valuable content on your website: